Centenary of Japanese Language

 Language education is the mediator of intercultural understanding, and the foundation of peace

-In 2017, over 880 undergraduate students enrolled in beginner’s Japanese alone.
-As we celebrate the Centenary of Japanese at the University, our collective endeavor paves the way for a new generation of scholars to grow the Australia-Japan relationship into the 21st century, and promote peace and understanding through a commitment to the highest ideals of language education.
+In 2017, over 880 undergraduate students enrolled in beginner's Japanese alone.
+As we celebrate the Centenary of Japanese at the University, our collective endeavour paves the way for a new generation of scholars to grow the Australia-Japan relationship into the 21st century, and promote peace and understanding through a commitment to the highest ideals of language education.
 We look forward to celebrating the centenary with you with a series of events for staff, students and the wider University community.

 Japanese instruction at the University of Melbourne began in the early years of the 20th century.
 In 1917, Japanese interest and investment in Australia was hitting its stride.
 The Reverend Thomas Jollie Smith joined a deputation urging the Minister for Home and Territories to consider the desirability of teaching Japanese and Pacific Islander languages in Australia.
 That same year, Senkichi 'Moshi' Inagaki, who arrived in Australia from Japan in 1897, began taking private students, among them Major Edmund Leolin Piesse, then Director of Military Intelligence.
 By 1918, the Reverend Smith was teaching classes in Japanese on an unofficial basis, and in 1919 was recognised as instructor in Japanese at the University of Melbourne, with Inagaki as his assistant.